-New York City Economic Development Corporation (EDC) completed work on Phase 1A (the demolition and abatement of an abandoned shed).
-This phase is officially closed out.
-Planning and design of phase 1B is now complete.
-EDC and the contractor continue to work on the procurement of various trade subcontractors to work on the project.
-In the previous quarter a subcontractor was selected to perform sea wall rehabilitation work on Pier 42.
-During the third quarter of 2020 EDC and the construction manager worked on obtaining all the necessary permits and approvals for the sea wall rehabilitation work which is scheduled to begin early November 2020.
-EDC agreed to take on a portion of the East Side Coastal Resiliency Project (ESCR) as there will be significant overlap between the two projects.
+EDC agreed to take on a portion of the East Side Coastal Resiliency (ESCR) Project as there will be significant overlap between the two projects.
 EDC is working with the ESCR team to coordinate other project activities.
 The ESCR project was impacted by COVID-19 and the Governor's Executive Order pausing nonessential construction.
 EDC continues to assess the impact of this delay on the Pier 42 project and will provide an updated schedule to LMDC once all the relevant information is available.
 LMDC staff will also monitor the impact of this delay closely.
 No additional reimbursement requests were paid or received this quarter from this activity and additional funds are available for this project in Activity SF-500-EREP42 from our other grant.